dom-wright/websockets_chatapp/README.md

    ```python
    python server.py
    ```
 7. Drag `index.html` into a browser of your choice and enter your name.
-Do this as many times as you want to add partipants.
+Repeat this step in additional browser tabs/windows for each partipant you wish to add.
-8. Write messages and send either by hitting `Enter` or through clicking the `Send` button.
+8. Write messages and send to all participants, either by hitting `Enter` or through clicking the `Send` button.
 9. Click the `Close` button to terminate the connection with the server.